Beo-Coder/muehki-gds1porsche/READMEsoftware.md

 Each axis on the device will be one axis on the gamepad.
 Each button on the device will be one button on the gamepad.
-In Analog/Digital mode for each axis there are two extra buttons created.
+In Analog/Digital mode for each axis, there are two extra buttons created.

-To know which axis/button is which use a gamepad tester.
+To know which axis/button is which uses a gamepad tester.
 Example website I used for testing: [Gamepad tester](https://hardwaretester.com/gamepad)

 For the Keyboard mode, each button has one key and each axis has two keys.